FahzainAhmad/task-management-system-nextjs-postgres/frontend/README.md

 ### Setup Instructions

 1. **Clone the Repository**
-   Clone this repository and cd task-frontend
+   Clone this repository and cd frontend

 2. **Install Dependencies**
    npm install